nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 ### Deleting a shortcut

-At some point in time, you might find that the shortcut you configured is no longer useful, or you also might have misconfigured a [previously added shortcut](#adding-a-shortcut).
-Don't worry as you are able to delete your configured shortcuts any time!
+At some point, you may discover that the shortcut you configured is no longer useful, or you may have misconfigured a previously added shortcut.
+In such a situation, the delete_shortcut command provided by rainyDay can prove to be quite handy.

 Format: `delete_shortcut SHORTCUTCOMMAND`